batcholi/Archean_wiki/src/tools/DashboardTool.md

 - **Color From Input**: Receive color value from data channel instead of using the configured color
 - **Color picker**: Set the LED color

+### Trim
+Trim is a decorative element that can be placed with a precision of 1 cm and resized in 1 cm increments up to 4 m.
+Useful for adding visual separation or borders to your dashboard layout.

 ## Adding Components to Dashboards
 Any component can be placed on a dashboard at arbitrary positions and orientations.
 This allows embedding instruments, sensors, or other components directly into your dashboard design.